Electro1512/MetroidAPrime/README.md

 - Useful Item: Metroid Model with a random texture
 - Filler Item: Zoomer Model with a random texture

-## What versions of the Metroid Prime are supported?
+### What versions of the Metroid Prime are supported?

 Only the GameCube versions of the game are supported.
 The Wii and Switch version of the game are _not_ supported.

-## When the player receives an item, what happens?
+### When the player receives an item, what happens?

 The player will immediately have their suit inventory updated and receive a notification in the Client and a HUD message in-game.

-## FAQs

 ### Can I teleport to the starting room?